Sarah D. Bunting: Podcasts

 Sarah and Mark Blankenship started the Mark and Sarah Talk About Songs podcast in March 2016, a weekly pop music podcast that contains in-depth and humorous discussions of individual songs chosen by the hosts or the fans.
 Starting with episode 50 every tenth episode ranks every song on an album.
 Ranked episodes include Indigo Girls, GHV2, Sgt.
 Pepper's Lonely Hearts Club Band, Jagged Little Pill, and The Clueless Soundtrack.

 Sarah is also a cohost of the podcasts Extra Hot Great (about television shows), Again With This: Beverly Hills, 90210 & Melrose Place, and Quaid in Full (which ranks Dennis Quaid's television appearances).

 Sarah was the host of the true crime podcast The Blotter Presents, which was the flagship podcast of the true crime website The Blotter; she founded The Blotter in 2011.

 Bookstore ownership

 She is the owner of Exhibit B., a used bookstore that specializes in true crime, located at 508 76th Street, Brooklyn, New York.

 Personal life

-Bunting was born and raised in New Jersey and attended Princeton University, where she majored in English Literature.
+Bunting was born and raised in New Jersey and attended Kent Place School and Princeton University, where she majored in English Literature.
 Prior to the establishment of Tomato Nation she had jobs as a church secretary, a records clerk, and a dealer in antique books.
-She lives in Brooklyn and married in July 2013.
+She lives in Brooklyn and got married in July 2013, not changing her last name.

+On September 11, 2022, she wrote that her mother and her (Sarah's) cat Mabel had died in the past eleven months.